RAIN THAT FALLS ON DRY GROUND

 There are scents and smells that you don’t forget even after decades.
 Clarinettist David Orlowsky knows this too: “Smells have an incredibly big influence on our lives.
 They determine whether we like someone or whether we feel comfortable.”
 For him, smells can also trigger something else: It creates music.
 David Orlowsky is one of the few people who have a very pronounced synaesthetic sense.
 “I perceive sounds and scents in a related way – they usually also have a visual component for me.
 There are melodies and sounds that I fall in love with every time I hear them, and sometimes I almost feel in love when a particularly beautiful scent surprises me.”
 For example, the smell of rain falling on dry ground.
 He has always liked this smell and was more than a little pleased that there is in fact a name for it: Petrichor.

-Now the clarinettist has recorded a new album under this name, which will be released by Warner Music on 23.08.2024.
+Now the clarinettist has recorded a new album under this name, which was released by Warner Music in August 2024.
 Together with Daniel Stelter on guitar and Tommy Baldu on drums, he has put 11 different and very special scents and smells to music “that trigger something positive in us”.

 David Orlowsky: